 - Abolish Welfare Family Caps

-Coordinate communication, research, and collaboration among multi-issue advocates in 24 states to support the repeal of all remaining welfare family caps and reinstate cash-aid eligibility for newborns.
+We facilitate research and collaboration among advocates in various states to support the repeal of all remaining welfare family caps and reinstate cash-aid eligibility for newborns.
 See “Bringing Families out of ‘Cap’tivity: the Path Toward Abolishing Welfare Family Caps.“

 - Halt the Criminalization of Self-induced Abortion